-- 1. policies and procedures regarding student recruitment, including financial aid - 2. policies and procedures regarding admissions - 3. policies and procedures regarding registration - 4. policies and procedures regarding transfer students and evaluating and awarding of transfer credit - 5. policies and procedures regarding class schedules and length of academic terms - 6. policies and procedures regarding student and alumni records, including the confidentiality of these records - 7. demographic profile of the student body - 8. policies and procedures regarding academic behavior (attendance, completion of assignments, plagiarism, etc.) - 9. policies and practice regarding evaluation of students (methods, grading system and grading distribution, examination policy, appeal process, etc.) - 10. policies and procedures regarding academic probation and academic honours - 11. graduation requirements - 12. communication of academic policies to students and academic staff - 13. future plans regarding academic policies and records - 14. residence requirements - 15. policies in place to ensure that academic records of students are secure
+- 1. policies and procedures regarding student recruitment, including financial aid - 2. policies and procedures regarding admissions - 3. policies and procedures regarding registration - 4. policies and procedures regarding transfer students and evaluating and awarding of transfer credit - 5. policies and procedures regarding class schedules and length of academic terms - 6. policies and procedures regarding student and alumni records, including the confidentiality of these records - 7. demographic profile of the student body - 8. policies and procedures regarding academic behavior (attendance, completion of assignments, academic misconduct) - 9. policies and procedures regarding academic accommodation - 10. policies and procedures for educating students about academic integrity, and the serious consequences of breaching it; for educating instructors about identifying and responding to apparent breaches - 11. policies and practice regarding evaluation of students (methods, grading system and grading distribution, examination policy, appeal process, etc.) - 12. policies and procedures regarding academic probation and academic honours - 13. graduation requirements - 14. communication of academic policies to students and academic staff - 15. future plans regarding academic policies and records - 16. residence requirements - 17. policies in place to ensure that academic records of students are secure